Greyson-M/Greyson-M.github.io/projects/RoeSolver.md

 ![Pressure Spike](pressure_spike_dense.gif)

-There are certain scenerios where unphysical oscillations develop.
+There are certain scenarios where unphysical oscillations develop.
 I am currently working to mitigate this issue.
-I am looking in to flux limiters, which are used to control the oscillations in the solution.
-The idea is to limit the fluxes at the boundaries of the cells to prevent the oscillations from developing.
+I am looking to implement a TVD method to limit the oscillations.
+This is often achieved by limiting the flux.

 I also plan to implement this solver in 2D.
-I would also like allow for source terms in the equations.
+I would also like to allow source terms in the equations.

 ### References